 The Northwest Public Health Training Center supports students working on a variety of projects in Washington, Alaska, Idaho, and Oregon.
-Applications for funding during the 2019–20 school year are now open.
+Applications for funding during the 2019–20 school year are now closed.

 The Northwest Public Health Training Center has funding to support students completing practice-based projects in public health organizations around the region.
 Twenty proposals will be funded up to $3,500 each during the 2019–20 school year.
 Stipends are distributed directly to students and are intended to help them defray living expenses during their hands-on training experience.